 Causes of Seasonal Affective Disorder

-Gloomy or dreary weather is one of the most pertinent causes of seasonal affective disorder.
-People who live very far from the equator (e.g. Canada, Iceland, Russia, Alaska, etc.) will likely have a much higher risk for developing this condition than if they lived in Brazil or The Philippines, for example.
+Gloomy or dreary weather is one of the main causes of seasonal affective disorder.
+People who live very far from the equator (e.g. Canada, Iceland, Russia, Alaska, etc.) will likely have a much higher risk for developing this condition than if they lived in Brazil or Mexico, for example.
 This has to do with amount of visible sunlight people in these locations are subjected to.

-Though we do not definitively know what causes all mood disorders, there is an overwhelming consensus among mental health professionals that this condition is caused by constant gloomy weather, genetics, and other environmental factors.
-Taking a close look at these different parameters may help you to see if you are at risk for developing this condition.
+Although we do not definitively know what causes all mood disorders, there is an overwhelming consensus among mental health professionals that this condition is caused by constant gloomy weather, genetics, temperament, brain chemistry, and other environmental factors.

-There are several different treatments for this disorder.
-These include light therapy, talk therapy, and medication.
-Unlike many other mental disorders, such as most personality disorders and psychotic disorders, mood disorders are very treatable, especially if a healthy diet and consistent exercise is implemented.
+There are several different treatments for seasonal depression.
+These include light therapy, talk therapy, and psychiatric medication.
+Mood disorders such as seasonal affective disorder are very treatable, especially if a healthy diet and consistent exercise are embraced.

 Light therapy can be implemented by having the patient spend more time outside in the sunlight.
 They can also use a computer-controlled heliostat to reflect sunlight into the windows of a home or office.
 They may also be prescribed to use what are called light therapy lamps.
 Light therapy lamps are used to help uplift the mood of the person suffering with seasonal affective disorder as it is a lack of sunlight exposure that is a major cause of this disorder in the first place.

-Antidepressants such as Sertraline (Zoloft) may be very beneficial for someone suffering from seasonal affective disorder as well.
-However, this is something that you should first discuss with your doctor.
+Antidepressants such as Zoloft (Sertraline) may be very beneficial for someone suffering from seasonal affective disorder as well.
+However, this is something you should first discuss with your doctor.